phillipadsmith/2014.phillipadsmith.com/_drafts/2015-04-08-keybase-io-pgp-from-start-to-finish.md

 ![Keybase.io: To add, or create, that is the question.]({{site.baseurl}}/files/5_keybase_add_or_create_key.jpg) You now have a choice, you can either `add` or `create` a public key.

-If you alrady have a public GPG key, you can upload that public key to Keybase at this point.
+If you alrady have a public PGP key, you can upload that public key to Keybase at this point.
 Just click the `add` button.

 If you don't have a public key yet, this is a fine time to create one and Keybase can help you with that.
 Click "Add or create a key" to get started.